Test Automation Engineer

 Appium

-I have spent a day learning how to setup a virtual android device and connect to it with the Appium server subseqeuently using the Appium inspector tool.
+I have spent some time learning how to setup a virtual android device and connect to it with the Appium server subsequently using the Appium inspector tool.
 As it uses the selenium web driver, the test creation and coding aspect is the same.
-The code can be found here: https://github.com/jfp1992/Testing_Appium
+The code can be found here: https://github.com/jfp1992/Testing_Appium for a chess app that is heavy on the menu animations and due to the chess board being one component there is a fun work around for that too, so pieces can move.